-E xecutive Compensation Program Structure and Alignment with Performance
+Executive Compensation Program Structure and Alignment with Performance

 The Compensation Committee has implemented a carefully-structured executive compensation program that is tightly linked to long-term shareholder value creation.
-The program incorporates a combination of short-term and long-term forms of executive compensation that are structured to incentivize company performance and the achievement of corporate objectives the Committee believes are critical to driving long-term shareholder value.
+The program incorporates a combination of short-term and long-term forms of compensation that are structured to incentivize company performance and the achievement of corporate objectives the Committee believes are critical to driving sustained long-term shareholder value.
 At the same time, the program incorporates elements that ensure the Company is able to attract and retain top executive talent with the creativity, innovation, relentless drive and diverse skills in storytelling and entertainment, branded-play, consumer products, media and technology that are critical to the successful execution of our strategy and ongoing business transformation.

 In support of this linkage to long-term shareholder value creation, a significant portion of the total compensation opportunity for our Named Executive Officers is performance-based and at risk.
-The chart below shows that 81.6% of our CEO's total compensation for 2017, based on the values reflected in the following Summary Compensation Table, was performance based and at risk.
+The chart below shows that 81.5% of our CEO's total target compensation for 2018, was performance based and at risk.

-The following chart summarize the components of our 2017 compensation program for our CEO and our other NEOs.
+The following chart summarizes the components of our 2018 compensation program for our CEO and our other NEOs.

-2017 CEO/NEO Pay Program Elements Annual Cash Compensation Long-Term Equity Incentive Plan Base Salary Base cash compensation Set at industry competitive level, in light of individual experience and performance Performance Contingent Stock Awards Represent ~50% of annual target equity award value Earned based on challenging goals that require strong performance Tied to achievement of EPS, Net Revenue and ROIC targets over a 3-year performance period Management Incentive Awards Performance-based; tied to company and individual achievement against stated annual financial and strategic goals Align management behavior with shareholder interests Designed to be flexible to enable us to reward for strategic and operating performance not captured by the financial metrics listed below by allowing the Committee to adjust the payouts down to as little as 0, or up by up to 50% based on individual performance Performance measures evaluated (weighting) Total Net Revenues (40%) Operating Margin (40%) Free Cash Flow (20%) Stock Options Restricted Stock Units Represent ~50% of annual target equity award value for CEO (25% for the other NEOs) 7-year term Vest over a 3-year period Granted to the NEOs other than the CEO (25% of annual target equity award value for NEOs) Vest in equal annual installments on the first three anniversaries of the grant date
+2018 CEO/NEO Pa y Program Eleme ents Annual Cash Compensation Long-Term Equity Incentive Plan Base Salary Fixed compensation Set at industry competitive level, in light of individual experience and performance Performance Contingent Stock Awards Represent ~50% of annual target equity award value Earned based on challenging long-term three-year goals that require sustained strong operating performance Tied to achievement of EPS, Net Revenue and ROIC targets over a 3-year performance period Management Incentive Awards Performance-based; tied to company and individual achievement against stated annual financial and strategic goals Align management behavior with shareholder interests Designed to be flexible to enable us to reward for strategic and operating performance not captured by the financial metrics listed below by allowing the Committee to adjust the payouts down to as little as 0, or up by up to 50% based on individual performance Performance measures evaluated (weighting) Total Net Revenues (40%) Operating Margin (40%) Free Cash Flow (20%) Stock Options Restricted Stock Units Represent ~50% of annual target equity award value for CEO (25% for the other NEOs) 7-year term Vest in three equal annual installments over the first three anniversaries of the grant date Granted to the NEOs other than the CEO (25% of annual target equity award value for NEOs) Vest in equal annual installments on the first three anniversaries of the grant date